autotelicum/Smooth-CoffeeScript/install/install-notes.md

 If not then open the file `prelude/prelude.coffee` and see the section `User settings`.

-To stop a webserver or other script that does not stop by itself press: `Ctrl-C`.
+To stop a web server or other script that does not stop by itself press: `Ctrl-C`.

 -----------------------------------------------------------------------------